Marketing Essentials for Self-Published Books

 Your website should use appropriate SEO terms relevant to your book.
 Blog at least two to three times a week, and again remember to use searchable SEO keywords and include both internal and external hyperlinks.
 Google examines websites and blogs and rates them on keyword relevancy and both internal and external links, among many other ways.
-Authors must harness the power of the Internet to the maximum when marketing self-published books.
+Authors must harness the power of the Internet to market self-published books.

 2.)
 Social Media

-Remember: What goes on the Internet, stays on the Internet.
-The more you put online about your book, the more search engines will find it, the higher your website Google ranking will become and that thing known as a “buzz” about your book will begin.
+Also, remember what goes on the Internet, stays on the Internet.
+The more you post online about your book, the more search engines will find it.
+As your search engine (Google, Bing, Yahoo) positions move higher, your website ranking will go up, and buzz about your book will begin.

 3.)
-Using mMedia Exposure to Get More Exposure
+Using Articles and Interviews to Get More Exposure

-Authors are increasingly using self-publishing as a springboard to traditional publishing.
-Self-publishing is no longer the “ugly stepchild” of the publishing industry, and agents and publishers are taking notice and offering publishing contracts to self-published authors who’ve proven their merits.
-Good sales numbers will certainly open eyes, and media coverage will too.
-A query letter to an agent or publisher can be transformed into a magnet for attention if accompanied with press clippings and highlights of media coverage.
+Authors are increasingly self-publishing and marketing books as a springboard to traditional publishing.
+Agents and publishers are taking notice of good books and offering contracts to self-published authors who’ve proven their merits.
+Good sales numbers will undoubtedly open eyes, and media coverage will help also.
+A query letter to an agent or publisher can be transformed into a magnet for attention if augmented with press clippings and highlights of media coverage.

 At Smith Publicity, we promote many self-published books with well-planned marketing and publicity campaigns.
 Our authors who have written excellent books encounter success to matter how their work was published.
 It’s essential to have compelling content that readers want to read and make sure your work is promoted to target audiences who have an interest in your topic.
 Independent and self-publishing are here to stay, and each year claim a more substantial chunk of book sales and marketing budgets.